LemonPi/benchtracker/README.md

 bash$ ~/benchtracker/populate_db.py ~/vtr/vtr_flow/tasks/checkin_reg -k arch circuit <b>-d ~/benchdata/testing.db</b>
 bash$ ~/benchtracker/server_db.py <b>-d ~/benchdata/testing.db</b>
 </pre>
+For `populate_db` this is the database to put data in while for `server_db` this is the default database to host if none are specified.

 ## Viewing database
-Assuming `server_db` is running on port 5000 and has a valid database, the viewer can be reached at
+While `server_db` is running, assuming on port 5000 and has a valid database, the viewer can be reached at
 ```
 http://localhost:5000/view